psholtz/MIT-SICP/Section-2.1/mit-scheme/README.md

 Contains worked solutions expressed in the MIT Scheme dialect.

-To load a sample file from an alreaqy running interpreter:
+To load a sample file from an already running interpreter:

 > (load "sample.scm")